 Is Functional Dry Needling right for me?

-As with any visit to South Pointe Physical Rehab, we evaluate each patient on an individual basis.
+As with any visit to South Pointe Chiropractic, we evaluate each patient on an individual basis.
 We recommend making an appointment with us where you will receive a full evaluation, and from there are chiropractic experts can determine if functional dry needling can be beneficial for you.

 We can be reached by phone at (303) 665-8444 to schedule an appointment, or through our online scheduling system, where you can make an appointment in less than 2 minutes.